ThomasBurleson/angularjs-gsTimelines/README.md

 ## Summary

 The goal is the development of a *next-generation* Animation layer for AngularJS with functionality and power to easily develop complex, rich user experiences.
-A new Animation **Timeline** API and a easy-to-use **DSL** will be derived based on experiments and explorations of real-world animation design samples; as demonstrated in [Material Design](http://www.google.com/design/spec/material-design/introduction.html) and the [Polymer Topeka Quiz](https://www.polymer-project.org/apps/topeka/) application.
+A new Animation **Timeline** API and a easy-to-use **DSL** will be derived based on experiments and explorations of real-world animation design samples; samples with UX as those as demonstrated in [Material Design](http://www.google.com/design/spec/material-design/introduction.html) and the [Polymer Topeka Quiz](https://www.polymer-project.org/apps/topeka/) application.

 The following three (3) Animation libraries will be considered: